 My mind has gone crazy because there is no way I heard what I think I heard.
 We are all clones and we have to make a new earth!
 WHAT?!
 The man did a horrible job explaining whatever this is.

 I double over just like before the memories hitting me in full force.
 In the flashback, the bearded man is younger and forcing me into a dark limousine.
 “You agreed to this!
 You can’t go back now.
 The people of earth need your body but not your person.
 Your clone will know nothing about the earth, but schematics we have given them.
 Know come with me if you want to leave for even another day.”

 At that moment I realized that I hadn't become a clone willingly and was forced into this despite wanting an out.
 “I must explain this to the other clones.
 How do I do that without sounding crazy and getting some sort of punishment? ...
 I don’t know.”
 I thought to myself.

 I rush into the main room all of a sudden needing to build something.
 I know that it was the bearded man messing with my mind but still it was compelling.
 I get the plans and walk out onto the surface holding a large beam ready to build a new life for myself.

 10 Years later

 When the meteors had finished destroying the planets surface a sound unheard by the corpses relayed an urgent message.
-“Evacuate there are meteors headed your way I repeat evacu...” the message fizzled and popped before it burnt itself out with nothing but the wilted grass to hear its cries.
+“Evacuate there are meteors headed your way I repeat evacu...” the message fizzled and popped before it burnt itself out with nothing but the wilted grass and muddy pools to hear its cries.